Last Updated: 3/29/22 | March 29th, 2022

 Price (per night)

 YellowSquare is a fun hostel.
-There’s no common area, so everyone hangs out in the bar downstairs, which means people come here to socialize and party.
+While there’s no common area, everyone hangs out in the bar downstairs, which means people come here to socialize and party.
 It’s loud in that respect, but since the bar is separate from the main accommodations, you don’t really hear a lot of noise in the rooms.

-Moreover, they have great security, high water pressure in the showers, comfy beds, and decent enough Wi-Fi.
+Moreover, there’s strong water pressure in the showers (a big plus for me), comfy beds, and reliable Wi-Fi.
 The dorms are spacious, and some of the rooms have privacy curtains so you can get a decent night’s sleep.
 They also run walking tours throughout Rome.
-It’s one of my favorite hostels in Europe!
+Just be aware that dorms have an age limit of 18-45 years old.

 YellowSquare at a glance:

-Beds from 35 EUR, privates from 95 EUR.
-HostelPass members get 20% off stays, drinks, and tours.
+Beds from 46 EUR, private rooms from 146 EUR.
+(HostelPass members get 20% off stays, drinks, and tours.)

 The Beehive at a glance:

 This eco-friendly hostel is focused on sustainability.
 It has a bar and restaurant on-site and is close to the metro so you can easily explore the city.
 The dorms are basic, but they have lockers, and the beds are comfy enough (some of them are cozy pod beds).
-The hostel (including the dorms) is quite clean and well maintained.
+The hostel (including the dorms) is quite clean and well-maintained.
 The staff is very helpful too and always willing to help you plan your trip.
-It’s not very social, though, since you get a wide range of people here (backpackers, families, kids, etc.).
+Overall, this hostel is one of the most quieter hostels and a good choice for travelers who aren’t looking to be super social.

 Roma Scout Center at a glance: